dm-cdb/Microchip/PICAS/ASM-12F675-hdc1080.X/readme.md

 This is more than enough precision for a RH with two decimal places.

 ## Notes
-The default code displays on the serial terminal the raw T°C and RH values in hexadecimal from the sensor, so you can always compare the PIC transformed function with the real one from Texas Instrument datasheet.<br>
+The code displays on the serial terminal the raw T°C and RH values in hexadecimal from the sensor, so you can always compare the PIC transformed function with the real one from Texas Instrument datasheet.<br>
 Code tested in real conditions from +30°C -> -10°C.<br>

 Hope this will help ! ;-)